falqas/react_todo_walkthrough/sprints/Sprint3.md

-## Sprint 3: Fetching Data with Axios
+## Sprint 3: Fetching Data with ...
+Fetch!

 For now, let's toss a fetch API call in the `TodosContainer`'s `render()` method: this isn't ultimately going to be where we want to call our API, but for testing purposes, it will suffice.